Economic development incentives

 JOB TRAINING

-Incumbent Workforce Training Program: The program is a public-private partnership designed to help existing workforce obtain skills to avoid layoffs.
+Incumbent Workforce Training Program: This program is a public-private partnership designed to help existing workforce obtain skills to avoid layoffs.
 Training is carried out by local workforce development boards with the help of employers.

-Customized Training Program: The program is designed for specific requirements of an employer or group of employers.
+Customized Training Program: The program is designed to meet specific requirements of an employer or group of employers.
 The employee training must be related to new production or service procedures, upgrading to new jobs requiring new skills, workplace literacy, or other purposes approved by the workforce board.
 Employers must commit to employ individuals who complete the training.

-Last updated: April 2023
+Last updated: January 2026

 Tax Credits